stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 rooms of the Rhode Island Historical Society.
 After her mother's death she had kept the house, aided only by one old black woman.
 Her arguments with her father concerning the proposed Curwen marriage must have been painful indeed; but of these we have no record.
 Certain it is that her engagement to young Ezra Weeden, second mate of the Crawford packet Enterprise, was dutifully broken off, and that her union with Joseph Curwen took place on the seventh of March, 1763, in the Baptist church, in the presence of one of the most distinguished assemblages which the town could boast; the ceremony being performed by the younger Samuel Winsor.
 The Gazette mentioned the event very briefly, and in most surviving copies the item in question seems to be cut or torn out.
 Ward found a single intact copy after much search in the archives of a private collector of note, observing with amusement the meaningless urbanity of the language:

-   "Monday evening last, Mr. Joseph Curwen, of this Town, Merchant, was married to Miss Eliza Tillinghast, Daughter of Capt.
-Dutee Tillinghast, a young Lady who has real Merit, added to a beautiful Person, to grace the connubial State and perpetuate its Felicity. "
+> "Monday evening last, Mr. Joseph Curwen, of this Town, Merchant,
+> was married to Miss Eliza Tillinghast, Daughter of Capt.
+Dutee Tillinghast, a young Lady who has
+> real Merit, added to a beautiful Person, to grace the connubial State and perpetuate its
+> Felicity."

 The collection of Durfee-Arnold letters, discovered by Charles Ward shortly before his first reputed madness in the private collection of Melville F. Peters, Esq., of George St., and covering this and a somewhat antecedent period, throws vivid light on the outrage done to public sentiment by this ill-assorted match.
 The social influence of the Tillinghasts, however, was not to